-They asked for it back.
+I tested it, they asked for it back.
 I said no.

 Why didn’t anyone come up with this ingenious idea sooner!
 With the case, I no longer have to turn the tv volume up 5 extra notches or throw a huge blanket over the pump when I want to pump and multi-task on day to day activities!

 Finally!
 A new breast pump accessory for working moms!
 (And for any mom who is tired of making up song lyrics to the sound of her pump.)

 Tim and Christine Brothers would have faced big hurdles had they tried to totally redesign the pump.
 So, they picked just one thing about the pump that drove them nuts: the noise.

 But two things give me hope that someday, in the not too distant future, pumping might suck just a little bit less.
 First, the Mighty Mom concept hasn’t completely been discarded like an old homework assignment.
 One member of the Hackathon’s winning team has decided to take a simplified version of the project forward.

 ‘Mighty Mom’ takes first prize at breast pump hackathon

 In 2014, Massachusetts Institute of Technology (MIT) hosted a “hackathon” competition called “Make the Breast Pump Not Suck,” where more than 150 designers, developers, engineers, midwives, doctors, lactation consultants and corporations came together to share ideas about pump improvement.
 The result?
 Some participants are now bringing their ideas to market, including Brothers, who was on the winning team with Clinton Health’s Robyn Churchill.